 Adherence to type size and line spacing requirements is necessary for several reasons.
-No researcher should have the advantage, by using small type, of providing more text in their proposals.
+No researcher should have the advantage, or by using small type, of providing more text in his or her proposal.
 Small type may also make it difficult for reviewers to read the proposal.
-Proposals
+Proposals must have 1-inch margins at the top, bottom, and on each side.
+Type sizes must be at least 11 point.
+Line spacing is at the discretion of the researcher but there must be no more than 6 lines per vertical inch of text.
+Pages should be standard 8 1/2" x 11" (or metric A4, i.e., 210 mm x 297 mm).